arago/python-arago-pyactionhandler/docs/presentations/workshop/PITCHME.md

 ### How the HIRO Engine selects an ActionHandler
 There can be multiple ActionHandlers that implement the same Capability.

++++

 - <span class="fragment">Pick all ActionHandlers that provide the requested Capability</span>
 - <span class="fragment">Deselect all ActionHandlers with mandatory parameters not provided by the request</span>
 - <span class="fragment">Deselect all ActionHandlers who's Applicability does not match the current MARSNode</span>
 - <span class="fragment">Order remaining ActionHandlers by *priority*</span>

 +++
+### Built–in Actionhandlers

+The HIRO Engine has 2 ActionHandlers built–in:

+- the Generic ActionHandler
+- the IssueInputDataHandler

++++
+#### The Generic ActionHandler
+- Use existing command line tools as ActionHandler
+- Configure any number of Capabilities

++++
+#### The IssueInputDataHandler
+- Interact with cockpit users
+- Ask for input, approval etc.

++++

-Learn more about Capabilities and Applicabilities in section
+Learn more about the Generic Actionhandler, Capabilities and Applicabilities in section

 *Installation & Configuration / Complete your Installation / Generic ActionHandler*